wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/windows-plan/includes/7-modernization.md

 ## Assess your state

 Assess the state of your environment to understand where you want to go.
-You can do this by defining high level goals for your environment, along with which phase those goals are applicable to - for example:
+You can do this by defining high-level goals for your environment, along with which phase those goals are applicable to - for example:

 Assess the state of your environment to understand where you want to go.
-You can do this by defining high level goals for your environment, along with which phase those goals are applicable to - for example:
+You can do this by defining high-level goals for your environment, along with which phase those goals are applicable to - for example:

 |Phase  |Goal  |Type  |
 |---------|---------|---------|